sherlock-wings/snowflake_sandbox/03_models/02-analysis/wordtrends/README.md

 ### In `01_extract_ngrams.sql`:
 - Minimum word length: `LENGTH(TRIM(w.VALUE)) >= 2`
 - Text cleaning rules (URL removal, punctuation handling)
+- **Stop word filtering**:
+  - **1-grams**: Filters ~80 common English stop words (the, and, to, a, of, in, is, it, you, that, was, etc.)
+  - **2-grams & 3-grams**: Keeps all phrases (stop words provide context, e.g., "not good", "is not")
+  - Excludes pure stop-word combinations like "the the", "and and", "the the the"

+  **Why this approach?**
+  - Single stop words dominate frequency but aren't meaningful trends
+  - Stop words in phrases carry semantic meaning ("not good" vs "good")
+  - Social media context benefits from keeping phrases intact

 ## Performance Considerations